Nithinkumaru/mini-project/README.md

 ## Goal of the project:

-The goal of this project is to develop a reliable and accurate heart disease prediction system that can be used by medical professionals to assist in early diagnosis and clinical decision-making.
+The goal of this project is to develop a reliable and accurate heart disease prediction system, that can be used by medical professionals to assist in early diagnosis and clinical decision-making.